Resumé

 MY RESEARCH TRAJECTORY

-Goals for my research & publication have – as seen in my CV – evolved since I began in about 1991.
+Goals for my research & publication have – as seen in my CV – evolved since I began in about 1990.
 Likely because I had completed primary research for my MSc (1977), my early work (starting with my PhD thesis) studied promotion of students’ SD/OE science inquiry & engineering design projects – a focus that largely deals with ‘Intra-STEM Phenomena.
 As I learned more about the Nature of Science (NoS), my studies of inquiry & design projects also came to prioritize Naturalist-Antirealist NoS perspectives.
 Although I had many ‘successes’ with these foci, there seemed to be an ‘invisible hand’ blocking broad adoption of SD/OE activities.
 But, in reading books like The Cancer Stage of Capitalism, Real Science & Science in the Private Interest, it seemed there is a virtual capitalist ‘Borg’ limiting student self-determination via SD/OE projects.
-This led me to shift my research towards ‘STEM-Society-Environment Relationships‘ and, especially, promotion of RiNA projects to address STSE Harms – and, most recently, mobilization of values using the dispositif concept.
+This led me to shift my research towards ‘STEM-Society-Environment Relationships‘ and, especially, promotion of RiNA projects to address STEM-SE Harms – and, most recently, mobilization of values using the dispositif concept.

 SELECTED PUBLICATIONS